wythh24/wythh24/README.md

 ### Hi there 👋

 - 😄 Pronouns: he
-- ⚡ Fun fact: I never fliirt 😏
+- ⚡ Fun fact: smile with small eye 😏